NASA-ESA Mars Sample Return: Three Forks Sample Depot

-These SHERLOCK Watson camera images will also give the Mars Sample Return team the precise data necessary to locate the tubes in the event of the samples becoming covered by dust or sand before they are collected.Mars does get windy, but not like on Earth.
-But the atmosphere on Mars is 100 times less dense than that of Earth's atmosphere.
-So winds around here can pick up speed (fastest are Dust devils), but they don't pick up a lot of dust particles.
-Martian wind can certainly lift fine dust and leave it on surfaces.
-But even if significant dust is accumulated these images and depositing pattern will help to recover them back.
-Even a lucky encounter with a dust devil can even rover dust over the samples as in case with the solar panels of Spirit rover and Opportunity rover.
+These SHERLOC WATSON camera images will also give the Mars Sample Return team the precise data necessary to locate the tubes in the event of the samples becoming covered by dust or sand before they are collected.
+Mars does get windy, but not like on Earth, as the atmosphere on Mars is 100 times less dense than that of Earth's atmosphere, so winds on Mars can pick up speed (the fastest are Dust devils), but they don't pick up a lot of dust particles.
+Martian wind can certainly lift fine dust and leave it on surfaces, but even if significant dust is accumulated, these images of the depositing pattern will aid in recovery.

-Once this whole task of depositing all the 10 samples is completed, Perseverance will carry on with its mission, traversing to the Crater floor and scaling Delta's summit.
-The rover be traversing along the edge of the crater and probably, caching more tubes then whilst following the plan of taking single sample at one rock.
-Till now, several pairs of samples were taken and one samples from pair will be placed at the depot and the other pair will stay on board the rover.
+Once the task of depositing the 10 samples was completed, Perseverance carried on with its mission, traversing to the crater floor and scaling Delta's summit.
+The rover traversed along the edge of the crater, caching more tubes, now following the plan of taking a single sample at each site.
+Previously, samples were collected in pairs, and one sample from each pair was placed at the depot.
+The other member of each pair remains on board the rover.